 Around 800,000 soldiers and commoners were hired to construct the ordinal Great Wall under Emperor Qin.

 Many people died during the construction of the wall – giving it the sad record as the longest graveyard on Earth.

 4. The Great Wall is also amazingly tall

-The average height of the wall is 6 metres.
-The highest sections are 14 metres tall.
+The average height of the wall is 6 meters.
+The highest sections are 14 meters tall.

 5. The Great Wall is one of the most popular tourist attractions on the planet

 It draws a staggering 10 million visitors each year.

 6. The Great Wall is a protected symbol of Eastern heritage

 In 1987, UNESCO declared the Great Wall of China an international heritage site.
 Today, it is perceived as a symbol of China.

 7. The Great Wall covers a fair chunk of China!